 In a world where some people are looking to take advantage, is it unwise to trust others?
 Only if you have some legitimate reason not to trust them.
 Keep in mind that we’re not talking about trusting somebody you just met with your newborn baby or life savings.
 All we are talking about here is the attitude you project toward people you meet for the first time.
 So use common sense and exercise caution when caution is called for.

-But, don’t let the spammers and scammers of this world mold your opinion of people in general.
+But, don’t let the spammers and scammers of this world mold your opinion of people in general and rob you of your happiness.
 If you greet most people with trust and give them the benefit of the doubt, you will not be disappointed.
 Helping others to feel good about themselves will raise the quality of their life, and yours.

 What do you think about this approach?